aristotelis-bobas/Webserv_client/README.md

-# client_tester
+# Webserv_client

 A simple HTTP/1.1 client written in C++. <br>

-Written for stress testing CGI features of the webserv project of the 42 Network. <br>
+Written for stress testing CGI features of the Webserv project of Codam / 42 Network. <br>
 Can easily be altered for other tests.

 Hardcoded settings are: